 Microaneurysms are tiny outpouchings of blood that protrude from an artery or vein.
 When they occur in the eye, they are known as retinal microaneurysms.
 If these protrusions open, they leak blood into the tissues of the retina.

 Any type of vascular disease or hypertension can contribute to the development of a retinal microaneurysm, however they have been firmly associated with diabetes.
 As the first clinically evident sign of diabetic retinopathy, they are regarded as the hallmark of this eye disease.

 Symptoms & Diagnosis

 Typically, retinal microaneurysms do not cause any noticeable symptoms.
-That’s why if you have diabetes, it’s essential to book regular dilated eye exams with an eye doctor at one of our Browz Eyeware clinics in Calgary, Bridgeland, and Macleod Trail, Alberta.
+That’s why if you have diabetes, it’s essential to book regular dilated eye exams with an eye doctor at one of our Browz Eyeware clinics in Bridgeland, Panorama Hills, and S. Trail Crossing, Alberta.

 Our eye doctor can detect the microaneurysm during a diabetes eye exam, and further imaging can be done to determine the origin and severity.
 Diagnosis is critical, because the recognition of microaneurysms is the first step towards preventing the progression of diabetic retinopathy to a stage that causes vision loss.

 There is no treatment that specifically targets a microaneurysm.
 Rather, the treatment targets the diabetes that’s behind the condition.

 By tightening blood glucose control in your diabetes management, as well as treating any associated other health disorders such as high blood pressure, most microaneurysms are reversible.
 Adopting a healthy lifestyle and following your doctor’s recommendations for managing diabetes and blood pressure go far towards reducing retinal microaneurysms.